 - 1. A match will consist of three rounds of one and one-half minutes each. - 2.
-A wrestler is allotted a total of two pounds (one (1) pound on the first Monday in February, and one (1) pound on the first Monday in March) for growth purposes and also for maintaining the right to remain in the same weight class. - 3.
-A wrestler can move up one weight above what they weighed in at the Borough Tournament regardless of the number of matches at that weight. - C. Classifications.
-Wrestlers will compete in the following weight divisions: 75 and under, 80, 85, 90, 95, 100, 105, 110, 115, 120, 125, 132, 138, 145, 155, 167, 190, and 285. - D. Weigh-in.
-Initial weigh-in must be recorded by the coach, and all records must be on file in the principal's office prior to the start of the athlete's first scheduled event.
-A wrestler may only drop one weight class below this initial weigh-in.
+A wrestler is allotted a total of two pounds: one (1) pound on the Monday of the fourth week of the season, and one (1) pound on the Monday of the sixth week of the season for growth purposes and also for maintaining the right to remain in the same weight class. - 3.
+Before brackets are built, a wrestler can move up one weight classification above what s/he weighed in at the Borough tournament regardless of the number of in-season matches at that weight.
+KPSAA specifies this rule is for the Borough tournament only.